 This article was published in Australian Dictionary of Biography, Supplementary Volume, (MUP), 2005

-William (Billy) Blue (c.1767?-1834), convict, settler and ferryman, was born possibly in Jamaica, West Indies.
+William (Billy) Blue (c.1767?-1834), convict, settler and ferryman, was born possibly in Jamaica, New York City.
 As he later claimed to have served with the British army in the American war of independence, he may have been a freed African-American slave from colonial New York.
 By 1796, however, he was living at Deptford, London, and working as a chocolate-maker and a lumper (labourer) in ships in the River Thames.
 On 4 October that year at Maidstone, Kent, Blue was convicted of stealing raw sugar—presumably intended for confectionery making—and sentenced to seven years transportation.
 After over four years in convict hulks, he was transported to Botany Bay in the Minorca.
 He was described in convict records as 'a Jamaican Negro sailor', aged 29 in 1796.

 Reaching Sydney on 14 December 1801, Blue had less than two years of his sentence to serve.
 By July 1804 he was living at The Rocks with Elizabeth Williams, a 30-year-old, English-born convict, who had arrived from Hampshire the previous month.
 They married on 27 April 1805 at St Philip's Church of England and were to have six children.
 Billy worked as a waterman and collected and sold oysters and other items.
 He found favour with both government officials and the public, to whom he endeared himself with his whimsical style and banter.